jshbrtz/jshbrtz.com/src/posts/on-roe.md

 <span class="highlight">Human rights cannot be just another seasonal marketing refresh opportunity.</span>

-If you and your organization are working to bring tools to the world that help women seek passage to safe reproductive care, access to safe housing if the nearest provider is too far from home, I want to help.
-The Court has forced a tremendous burden on women, but we in Tech and Design have an ethical and moral responsibility to ease that as much as possible.
+If you and your organization are working to bring tools to the world that help people seek passage to safe reproductive care, access to safe housing if the nearest provider is too far from home, I want to help.
+The Court has forced a tremendous burden on us, but we in Tech and Design have an ethical and moral responsibility to ease that as much as possible.

 DM me <a href="https://www.twitter.com/jshbrtz">@jshbrtz</a> on Twitter or <a href="{{ site.email }}">email me</a>.
 Let's talk.